top of page

 FOOD AND DRUG ACT VIOLATIONS, LAWSUITS

-The P.E.
-Sharpless Company received several violations of the Food and Drug Act in the 1910s.
-In 1910, the Sharpless Company pleaded guilty to mislabeling cheese shipped into New Jersey as "Neufchatel" when the cheese was, in fact, not Neufchatel.
-In 1911, the U.S. government seized 55 barrels of condensed milk at Camden Station in Baltimore, as the milk was skimmed and butterfat removed without disclosure on the label.
+Despite widespread commercial success, the P.E.
+Sharpless Company was found to have committed several violations of the Food and Drug Act in the 1910s.
+In 1910, the P.E.
+Sharpless Company pleaded guilty to mislabeling cheese shipped into New Jersey as "Neuchâtel" when the cheese was, in fact, not Neuchâtel.
+In 1911, the U.S. government seized 55 barrels of condensed milk at Camden Station in Baltimore because the milk had been skimmed and butterfat removed without disclosure on the label.
 In 1913, the United States District Court found the P.E.
-Sharpless Company guilty in 3 cases where the percentage of butter fat in their evaporated milk products was below 8% (the P.E.
+Sharpless Company guilty in 3 cases in which the percentage of butter fat in its evaporated milk products was below 8% (the P.E.
 Sharpless Company was only ringing in at 5.5% butter fat).
 The P.E.
 Sharpless Company was fined $20 for each case ($600 per case in 2023).
-The United States Department of Agriculture also published notices of judgment against the PE Sharpless Company for mislabeling and adultering their evaporated milk products that were shipped to New Jersey, Maryland, Washington DC, and Virginia.
+The United States Department of Agriculture also published notices of judgment against the P.E.
+Sharpless Company for mislabeling and adulterating its evaporated milk products shipped to New Jersey, Maryland, Washington, DC, and Virginia.
 The Department of Agriculture found that the Sharpless Company labeled their cans as "Evaporated Blended Milk" when the product was only evaporated skimmed milk.
 The P.E.
 Sharpless Company was found guilty in those 3 cases and fined $20 per case ($600 per case in 2023).

 Article in The Philadelphia Inquirer on 19 March 1910 / Article in The Southwest Farmer (Wichita, KS) on 7 October 1910 /Article in The Baltimore Sun on 17 January 1911